Parallel Track

 -

-By Course Director Professor Patrick Rossignol (Monaco, MON) on behalf of the scientific committee
+Introduction by KDCT Course Director Professor Patrick Rossignol (Monaco, MON)

 -